ritah-nabunje/ritah-nabunje.github.io/index.md

   <div>
     <h2>About Me</h2>
-    <p>I am <strong>Ritah Nabunje</strong>, a PhD student at the University of Leicester.
+    <p>I am <strong>Ritah Nabunje</strong>, a PhD student at the University of Leicester, UK.
 I specialise in the genetics of different populations with a focus on pulmonary fibrosis.
 I have a keen interest in translational and implementation science, aiming to bridge the gap between genomics research and clinical application.</p>
   </div>
 </div>